spesenti/SWIM/README.md

 <img src="man/figures/README-sensitivity-1.png" width="100%" />

-The function importance\_rank returns the ranks of the input components according to the chosen sensitivity measure, here Gamma.
+Ranking the input components according to the chosen sensitivity measure, in this example using \(Gamma\).

 ``` r
 importance_rank(rev.stress, xCol = 2:6, type = "Gamma")